 Ananda Bhavan restaurant now serves a splendid selection of North Indian, South Indian, and Indian Chinese cuisines.
 Besides well-known for providing high quality authentic Indian food, Ananda Bhavan also has its customers’ wellness in mind: No added MSG, No artificial Preservatives, No artificial additives and No Re-use of Cooking Oil when preparing the food.

 Our central kitchen is custom designed with the latest technology that has transformed our bulk food preparation to a scientific method that is unique and first in the Indian culinary world.
 We are thus setting a revolutionary pace in the art of food preparation in Indian vegetarian cuisine without compromising on the quality and nutritional aspect of the prepared food.

 To be the premier provider of the best vegetarian food in consonance with the ancient wisdom of Siddha and Ayurveda.
 Our core values of conviction, commitment, service to customers and recognizing our employees as our most important resource embodies our body spirit.

 Established in 1924, Ananda Bhavan Restaurant is the oldest Indian vegetarian restaurant in Singapore.
-Its humble heritage begins at 221 Selegie Road and serves generations of families.
-It remaines in its original building for many decades till 23rd June 2018.
-Giving way to the construction of the North-South Corridor, the outlet ceases its services at Ellison building.
+Its humble heritage begins in Ellison building, a pre-war building at 221 Selegie Road and serves generations of families.
+It remains here for many decades till 23rd June 2018.
+Having to give way to the construction of the North-South Corridor, the outlet ceases its services.

 Second outlet opening at 58 Serangoon Road.